-Have you ever had anxiety?
-Most of us have.
-There is a lot of information online today about ways to cope with anxiety yet so many of us are walking around trying to push it down, ignore it, wish it away, drink and/or medicate it away.
-As we all know, none of these methods work and if they do in the short term, anxiety always comes back, often stronger than before.
+Most people are familiar with the feeling of anxiety.
+There is a lot of information online about ways to cope with it yet so many of us are trying to push it down, ignore it, wish it away, drink and/or medicate it away.
+Even if this feels good in the short term, anxiety always comes back, often stronger than before.

 I used to use exercise as an escape.
-I remember after one particularly hard break up, I repeatedly rode my bike for hours because I was having so much anxiety and fear.
-I remember riding one Saturday for 7 straight hours.
-The anxiety I was having was telling me I had to move; moving was less agony than sitting there and contemplating the pain of the enormous loss I was feeling.
+I remember after one particularly hard breakup, I rode my bike for hours because I had so much anxiety and fear.
+I remember riding one Saturday for seven straight hours.
+The anxiety I had was telling me I needed to move; activity was less agony than sitting there and contemplating the pain of the enormous loss I was feeling.

-We are all conditioned beings (by our families, environments, and cultures), so when thinking of starting your own family, remember the impression your parents had on you.
-By becoming more self aware, more conscious, more healthy, you automatically, without trying, impress those same habits on your children, giving them the best self regulating tools there are.
+I encourage moms to impress upon their children the importance of a physically healthy lifestyle.
+I believe equally in the importance of showing children the gift or lesson that must be taken from life’s inevitable pain.
+When seen as a gift or lesson that will ultimately help us, we can take back the power.
+Everyone is a conditioned being (by families, environments, and cultures), so when thinking of starting your own family, remember the impression your parents had on you.
+By being more self-aware, more conscious,and more healthy, you automatically, without trying, impress those same habits on your children, giving them the best self-regulating tools there are.